 h) Register and attend for health surveillance with the Occupational Health Service when required by University Safety Policy.

-i) Report all fires, incidents and accidents immediately to either the Departmental Safety Officer [Dr K. A. Gillow] or the Head of Administration and Finance [Ms Elizabeth Ogden].
+i) Report all fires, incidents and accidents immediately to either the Departmental Safety Officer [Dr K. A. Gillow].

 j) Familiarise themselves with the location of fire fighting equipment, alarm points and escape routes, and with the associated fire alarm and evacuation procedures.